 Optimize your ICB commands to remove empty commands or redundant state by calling optimizeIndirectCommandBuffer:withRange::

-This sample optimizes because redundant state results from the kernel setting a buffer for each draw, and encoding empty commands for each invisible object.
-Optimizing out the empty commands frees up a significant number of blank spaces in the command buffer that Metal would otherwise spend time skipping at runtime.
+This sample optimizes ICB commands because redundant state results from the kernel setting a buffer for each draw, and encoding empty commands for each invisible object.
+By removing the empty commands, you can free up a significant number of blank spaces in the command buffer that Metal would otherwise spend time skipping at runtime.

 Execute the ICB